 In the junior and senior years, students are required to take a core program that includes structural, transportation, environmental and geotechnical engineering.
 They also take a minimum of eight credits of electives to begin specializing in a selected discipline area.
 All upper-division courses incorporate engineering design.
 The program culminates with a major, year-long teamwork-based capstone design experience in the senior year.

-Goals and expected outcomes of the Department of Civil Engineering can be found on the University website, www.stmartin.edu/engineering.
+Goals and expected outcomes of the Department of Civil Engineering can be found on the University website, www.stmartin.edu/academics/programs-schools/school-engineering/ outcomes.

-EDUCATIONAL OBJECTIVES
+PROGRAM EDUCATIONAL OBJECTIVES

 Our graduates will be: